andrasq/node-qfifo/README.md

 reopened it can resume reading where it left off.
 The information is saved in JSON form to a separate file named the same as the fifo `filename` but with `'.hd'` appended.

+### fifo.putline( line )

+Append a line of text to the file.
+All lines must be newline terminated; putline will supply the newline if it is missing.
+Putline is a non-blocking call that buffers the data and returns immediately.
+Writing is is done in batches asychronously in the background.
+The application must periodically yield the cpu for the writes to happen.
+Any write errors are saved in `fifo.error` and no further writes will be performed.

+### fifo.write( string )

+Internal fifo append method that does not mandate newlines.
+Use with caution.

+### fifo.flush( callback )

+Invoke callback() once the currently buffered writes have completed.
+New writes made after the flush call are not waited for (but may still have been included in the batch).

 ### fifo.readlines( visitor(line) )

 Loop getline() and call `visitor` with each line in the fifo.  `fifo.eof` will be set once the fifo is empty and has no more lines.
 If the fifo is appended, `eof` is cleared but the readlines loop is not restarted.
 Note that `readlines` and `getline` return lines that include the terminating newline, which differs from node `readline` that strips them.

+NOTE: This call is not reentrant, only a single function may be reading the fifo at a time.
+Calling readlines() with a new `visitor` displaces the first function.

     fifo.readlines(function(line)) {
         // if (fifo.eof) then no more lines